 - Boat, motor, gasoline, life preservers.

 - Stays are from Monday to Friday (five days)

-- A season retention limit of six fish on Class 1 rivers
+- A maximum season retention limit of three fish

-- A daily catch and release limit of four fish
+- A catch and release limit of three fish per day

 - Only fish measuring sixty three centimeters or less from the tip of the nose to the fork of the tail may be retained.